Shelbournator/thoughts/_posts/2025-12-16-uk-transmission-problem.md

 mermaid: true
 ---

-The UK economy is defined by a specific structural contradiction.
+The UK economy is defined by a structural contradiction.

 It excels at some things and consistently fails at others.

-At the productivity layer, the UK is genuinely world-class.
-Its upstream knowledge production and value-creation capabilities remain exceptional.
+At the frontier of value creation, the UK is genuinely world-class.
+Its upstream knowledge production capabilities remain exceptional.
 The country produces high-quality ideas, research, and institutions at a rate that far exceeds what its size would suggest.

 One concrete example is **Artificial Intelligence**.
 The UK has exerted outsized influence on modern AI through foundational work in computation, mathematics, and theoretical machine learning.